emilwalsted/respmech/README.md

 [Read the entire licence here.](LICENSE)

 ## Note to respiratory scientists
 I created this code for the purpose of my own work and shared it hoping that other researchers working with respiratory physiology  might find it useful.
-If you have any suggestions that will make the code more useful to you or generally, please email me to discuss.
+If you have any questions or suggestions that will make the code more useful to you or generally, please drop me an email.

 ### How do I cite this code in scientific papers – and should I?
 It is up to you, really.
 Personally I am a fan of transparency and Open Source / Open Science and I would appreciate a mention.
 This will also make readers of your papers aware that this code exists – if you found it useful, perhaps they will too.